Nastarixa/Nastarxa-Paint-Checker/README.md

 # 🎨 Nastarxa Paint Checker

-(Useable but still need some feature and bug fixing)
+(Useable but still need some feature and bug fixing, output still only png even when input is tga)

 Detect transparent (alpha) pixels in images and generate visual markers, heatmaps, overlays, and detailed analysis reports.